AckerlyXu/heima/articles/active-directory/active-directory-saml-claims-customization.md

-<properties
+---
-	pageTitle="Customizing claims issued in the SAML token for pre-integrated apps in Azure Active Directory | Azure" description="Learn how to custom the claims issued in the SAML token for pre-integrated apps in Azure Active Directory" services="active-directory"
+title: Customizing claims issued in the SAML token for pre-integrated apps in Azure Active Directory | Azure
+description: Learn how to custom the claims issued in the SAML token for pre-integrated apps in Azure Active Directory
-	documentationCenter=""
-	authors="asmalser-msft"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="02/26/2016"
-	ms.author="asmalser"/>
+services: active-directory
+documentationCenter: ''
+authors: asmalser-msft
+manager: stevenpo
+editor: ''

+ms.service: active-directory
+ms.date: 02/26/2016
+ms.author: asmalser
+---

 #Customizing claims issued in the SAML token for pre-integrated apps in Azure Active Directory